programming-notes/cheering-mascot-sinatra-1-synchronous-forms-challenge/README.md

   *Table 1*.
 Cheers for which the mascot has signs.

 We are leading some cheers, and we have a mascot helping us by holding up signs that correspond to our cheers.
 The mascot only has signs for a handful of cheers.
 The mascot will hold up the appropriate sign, if we shout the name of the cheer we want to hear (i.e., type with all caps).
-The mascot holds up a generic "Go Team!" sign, if we call out a cheer for which the mascot has no sign or if we don't shout out the name of the cheer loud enough for the mascot to hear.
+But, if we call out a cheer for which the mascot has no sign or if we don't shout out the name of the cheer loud enough for the mascot to hear, the mascot holds up a generic "Go Team!" sign.

 A `Mascot` module has been provided (see `app/models/mascot.rb`).
 The purpose of the module is to determine the sign to hold based on the name of a given cheer.

+### Sinatra Skeleton
+The folder structure of this challenge has been designed to mimic the structure of a Rails application.
+At DBC, the Sinatra challenges all share a similar skeleton, so it's worth taking a moment to orient ourselves to how it's organized.

+Particularly noteworthy is the `app` directory.
+Most of the files we'll be working with will be stored in its subfolders.

+- `app/controllers` contains the files where we define how our application will respond to various HTTP requests.

+- `app/helpers` contains the files where we define methods shared by our controllers and views.
+We won't be defining any in this challenge.

+- `app/models` contains the files where we define the classes and modules used in our application.

+- `app/views` contains the files where we define templates that we'll convert to HTML and send back as responses to HTTP requests.

 ## Releases

-### Release 0: Running the App
+### Pre-release: Running the App Locally
 This repo includes the Sinatra skeleton you'll use for this challenge.
 Explore the directory structure.
 Controllers are in `app/controller` and views are in `app/views`.
 Run `bundle` to install the necessary gems.
 Note that this application uses Postgres for its database, not SQLite.
 If there's a database-related error at any point grab a staff member to make sure the machine is configured correctly and Postgres is running.